ahmedraad/bunny-stream-ios/README.md

 ### 4. BunnyLiveStream

-We provide `BunnyLiveStreamView`, initialize a new instance by providing the necessary configurations such as the access key, video ID, and library ID.
+We provide `BunnyLiveStreamView`, initialize a new instance by providing the necessary configurations such as the access key, and library ID.
 Below is an example showcasing how to integrate it within a SwiftUI view.

 ```swift
 import BunnyLiveStream